metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-SqlServerInstance.md

 - Include license into file (MIT all 3), links to original sites and add appropriate Copyright for each author/contributor
 - update reported server versions
 - added more verbose and debug output, path formatting.
-- Replaced WMI calls with CIM calls which are more universal and cross platform that WMI
+- Replaced WMI calls with CIM calls which are more universal and cross platform

-- 12 December 2020:
+12 December 2020:

 - Renamed from Get-SQLInstance to Get-SqlServerInstance because of name colision from SQLPS module

+14 April 2021:

+- Check returned key is not null when opening from top registry node

 See links section for original and individual versions of code

-TODO: Update examples to include DTS directory

 ## RELATED LINKS